Oevin7/KeepTrack-CLI/README.md

 ## What is KeepTrack-CLI?
 KeepTrack-CLI started as a small project idea I was gonna use to practice Rust.
 However, I figured I would make this feature complete and release it so people can use and enjoy it!
-Hopfully it helps someone out there keep track of their tasks.
+Hopefully it helps someone out there keep track of their tasks.

 ## What are some features?
 Some of the features of KeepTrack-CLI will be (The first three features are a given):